dhuss42/ft_irc/progress_maustel.md

 - issue /msg : segfault in Channel::broadcast, std::cout << "[DEBUG] _users.size(): " << _users.size() << std::endl;

+- how to handle errors and replies correctly?
+-> :server 462 nickname :You may not reregister
+    - :server - The server prefix (required)
+    - 462 - The three-digit numeric code
+    - nickname - The target nickname
+    - :You may not reregister - The message text (colon-prefixed) -->sendMessage(servername, errorcode + nickname + ":" + errormessage)

+- idea: make IRCError file and do enum class IRCErrorCode

 ## ==== QUESTIONS ====
 - Parser job: